wlshepherd/Portfolio/README.md

 **Web Application Design & Development :computer::**
 * [**Responsive Photography Portfolio (JavaScript, React, HTML, CSS)**](https://wlshepherd.github.io/react-first-project/)
      * This simple project was my first with the React framework, and it involved designing and developing a responsive photography portfolio.
 The process began with sketching out initial ideas on paper, allowing me to brainstorm layout options and visualize the overall structure of the site.
 After finalizing the sketches, I transitioned to Figma, a powerful design tool that enabled me to create high-fidelity mockups.
 Once the design was finalized, I began implementing it using React.
 The portfolio features:
-       * __A Dynamic Image Gallery__: With features such as zooming and smooth animations to enhance the viewing experience.
+       * A Dynamic Image Gallery
-       *
+       * Basic Transitions and animations to furthermore enhance the user's experience (with the react-spring library)
 * Crypto Shark: Real-Time Cryptocurrency Tracking & Wallet App (TypeScript, React, HTML, SCSS)
 * Phantom: Privacy-Based Social Media Platform (Python, Django, TypeScript, React, HTML5, Tailwind CSS, MySQL)